Lightning-AI/pytorch-lightning/docs/LightningModule/RequiredTrainerInterface.md

 @pl.data_loader
 def test_dataloader(self)
 ```
+**OPTIONAL**
+If you don't need a test dataset and a test_step, you don't need to implement this method.

 Called by lightning during test loop.
 Make sure to use the @pl.data_loader decorator, this ensures not calling this function until the data are needed.

 ##### Return